 While it’s not easy to qualify for a home equity loan or a home equity line of credit if you have a low credit score, it's not impossible either.
 Here are some steps that could help you increase your chance of approval.

 Step 1: Review your credit report

 Examining your credit report carefully is an essential step before applying for any loan.
 Knowing exactly where you stand will help you focus on the lenders that cater to borrowers with your credit score and will better prepare you for any questions your prospective lender might raise.

 But there’s another good reason to check your credit carefully.
 Credit reporting mistakes are more common than most people think, and it’s worth checking whether errors are dragging your score down.

-Right now — and for the rest of 2023 — you can get free credit reports weekly from Annualcreditreport.com, the only government-approved website that provides free reports from all three credit bureaus.
+You can get free credit reports weekly from Annualcreditreport.com, the only government-approved website that provides free reports from all three credit bureaus.